What Is a Credit Union? The Pros and Cons vs a Bank

 The good news is that you can still usually get to your funds.
 First of all, credit and debit cards from credit unions are usually branded with Visa or Mastercard, so they can be used anywhere.
 On top of that, The Exchange Network offers you access to a network of ATMs that won’t charge you extra.
 If you belong to a credit union that is part of The Exchange Network, you can use those ATMs “ding-free”.
 If you know you are travelling, check to see where these ATMs are, and use them.
 It’s the second largest ATM network in Canada next to BMO, so it’s very accessible.

 You are likely to see lower interest rates on all sorts of loans, including mortgages, because of the way credit unions are taxed.
 Their non-profit status grants them some tax benefits that banks don’t have, and because they aren’t trying to make a profit, those savings are passed onto members.

 One of the downsides to a credit union vs. bank is that sometimes credit unions are slow to adopt technology.
-They don't have the resources of a large organisation to make those changes.
+They don’t have the resources of a large organization to make those changes.
 However, many are catching up in the area of technology, thanks to networks and cooperatives designed to give credit unions access to more resources.